hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Media Artist

 Born in Tokyo, Japan.
 Bachelor of Intermedia Art, Tokyo University of the Arts, Japan.
 I have a deep interest in human perception and media aesthetics theory.
+By using digital and analog media, making image, video, installation, and painting.

 [Contact]